Documentation

 Step 2 - Displaying a location selector

-To use Delivery Promise, customers must define a delivery address early in their shopping journey.
-The Shipping Option Components app provides blocks that allow users to select a location and display delivery options accordingly.
+To use Delivery Promise, customers must provide a delivery address early in their shopping journey.
+The delivery-promise-components app exposes Store Framework blocks that collect the location and, optionally, the fulfillment method (delivery vs. pickup or a specific pickup point).

-1. Add the shipping-option-components app to your theme dependencies in the manifest.json as shown below:
+1. Add the delivery-promise-components app to your theme dependencies in manifest.json as shown below:

 _10